The name Volunteers of America was selected

 needs is a philosophy to which Volunteers of America remains true.
 From

 the Tulsa headquarters, Volunteers of America Oklahoma has expanded

 services and community outreach to our five other locations in Tulsa, Oklahoma

 City, Bartlesville, Muskogee and Bernice.

-and vocational services to those with developmental disabilities, with
+and vocational services to those with intellectual and developmental disabilities, with

 specialized residential care for individuals with Prader-Willi Syndrome.

 Volunteers of America serves the homeless population of Oklahoma by

 helping individuals in obtaining permanent supportive housing and